-For more information, please contact the HEP Manager, Jackeline Orozco at 707.468.6662 or by email jorozco@mendocino.edu
+For more information, please contact the HEP Manager, Jackeline Orozco at 707.468.6662 or by email jorozco@mendocino.edu.
+(Note: Program continuation beyond the Fall 2019 semester is contingent on renewed grant funding.)

 MATHEMATICS, ENGINEERING, SCIENCE ACHIEVEMENT

 The Mathematics, Engineering and Science Achievement (MESA) Program works to increase the number of economically disadvantaged community college students who transfer to four-year institutions and earn degrees in mathematics, engineering, computer science, and science.